uviclibraries/rstudio/tidyverse-data.md

 <br>

 -  ❗ Put this command in your R script, not in the console.
 Why?
 The package only needs to be *installed* once, but it needs to be *loaded* any time you are running your script.

-  - Packages also need to be reloaded every time the project is ‘knit’, an action covered in the intermediate workshop.

 <details>
 <summary>